hetio/hetionet/hetnet/neo4j/README.md

 `hetionet-v1.0.db.tar.bz2` is a bzip2-compressed tarball of a Neo4j database.
 The database was build under Neo4j 2.3.3 Community Edition.

+## Nomenclature

+The Neo4j graph uses slightly different names for metanodes (Neo4j labels) and metaedges (Neo4j relationship types).
+See [`labels.tsv`](labels.tsv) for the node type mapping and [`types.tsv`](types.tsv) for the edge type mapping.
+We conform to the Neo4j style of CamelCase labels and ALL_CAPS relationship types.
+In addition, Neo4j relationship types are appended with metaedge standard abbreviations.
+This adds source/target metanode awareness to relationship types and [enables](https://thinklab.com/discussion/using-the-neo4j-graph-database-for-hetnets/112#6 "Query Optimization · Using the neo4j graph database for hetnets · Thinklab Discussion in Project Rephetio") optimized queries.

 ## Neo4j setup instructions

 Download and extract Neo4j 2.3 Community Edition [from Neo4j](http://neo4j.com/download/other-releases/ "Neo4j Releases").
 Navigate to the `data` directory inside the Neo4j directory and run: